 Now, the Sorceress was powerful indeed, and she had, in fact, been keeping an eye on Little Star the moment she entered her domain.
 She, like the Fox, had seen how brave and kind Little Star was, and so she agreed to make a magic potion that would rekindle Little Star’s glow.

 For a day and a night and a day again the Sorceress worked in her potion-brewing room.
-She put all sorts of yucky thing into the potion, but she swore on the Styx that it would return Little Star’s glow.
+She put all sorts of yucky things into the potion, but she swore on the Styx that it would return Little Star’s glow.

 The second night she gave Little Star the first vial.

-The potion smelled terrible, and tasted worse—even with honey to sweeten it!—but Little Star was brave, and she had to get to the highest point of the highest mountain so she could return to her family in the sky.
+The potion smelled terrible, and tasted worse—even with honey to sweeten it!
+But Little Star was brave, and she had to get to the highest point of the highest mountain so she could return to her family in the sky.
 And to do that she would need her shine.

 And so, she took the vial from the Sorceress, uncorked it, took a deep breath, and drank it all in one biiiiiiiig gulp!